lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 1994	Project Gutenberg completes its 100^th^ book, the Complete Works of William Shakespeare

+“By the late 1990s, several thousand reels had been published in two series: ‘Early English Books, 1475--1640’ and ‘Early English Books, 1641--1700’.”
+(Gadd)

 1997	Project Gutenberg publishes its 1000^th^ book, La Divina

 Commedia di Dante, in Italian

 1998	ESTC second edition released on CD-ROM

+1998	Conclusion of second ed of Wing STC

+1998	Beginnings of EEBO: University Microfilms (now ProQuest) began to make available digitised copies of its microfilms across the Internet to subscribing institutions

 199	9	ESTC assumed official responsibility for receiving new Wing STC data